Last Updated on March 13, 2024 by Taylor

 Essentially, they let you know if Pinterest will view your activity as spammy (or if your schedule looks good and aligns with best practices).
 Which is great, because you don’t want your account suspended or shut down!

 I highly recommend Tailwind.
-They have a free plan, which lets you schedule 20 pins per month AND you can use Tailwind Communities, too!
+They have a free plan, which allows you to schedule 5 pins per month and you can use some of the features (like joining a Tailwind Community), too!
 Here’s a link to sign up.
 I use Tailwind so much that I upgraded to the Pro Plan, and it’s absolutely been worth it for my business.

 5. Focus less on group boards, and more on your own boards